-This is due to the earlier passage of the galaxies through the high density structure of previous substructures.
+This is due to the earlier passage of the galaxies through the high-density structure of previous substructures.
 Nevertheless, we still found a measurable rise in the fraction of quenched galaxies after infall into their final massive clusters.
-1Gyr after infall, the fraction of quenched galaxies rises from 10\% to 40$\%$, and between [1-4]Gyrs after their infall, the fraction of quenched galaxies grows at a much slower rate than in low mass clusters ($\lesssim10\%$).
+1Gyr after infall, the fraction of quenched galaxies rise from 10\% to 40$\%$, and between [1-4]Gyr after their infall, the fraction of quenched galaxies grow at a much slower rate than in low-mass clusters ($\lesssim10\%$).
 This result is slightly different at high redshift, where most of our simulated clusters are significantly less massive.
-At higher $z$, we find that most galaxies reach their quenching state in-situ, regardless of the cluster mass.
+At higher $z$, we find that most galaxies reach their quenching state in situ, regardless of the cluster mass.
 This is a consequence of the different assembly history of clusters at high and low redshift.
 In other words, our results show that galaxies in the mass range of 9.0 < log$_{10}M_{\star}$[M$_{\odot}$] < 9.9 reach their quenching state inside the first dense structure they fall into.
-Regardless of $z$ and cluster mass, 4Gyr after their infall, amost all galaxies ($\gtrsim 90\%$) are quenched.
+Regardless of $z$ and cluster mass, 4 Gyr after their infall, almost all galaxies ($\gtrsim 90\%$) are quenched.